wso2-extensions/esb-connector-cerner/docs/config.md

 ## Initializing the connector
 To use the Cerner connector, add the <cerner.init> element in your configuration before carrying out any Cerner operations.
-This <cerner.init> element used to authenticates the user using OAuth2 authentication to access the Cerner registered client applications and secure sandbox.
+The <cerner.init> element authenticates the user using the OAuth2 authentication and allows them to access the Cerner registered client applications and secure sandbox.
 For more information on authorizing requests in Cerner, see [API Doc](https://fhir.cerner.com/authorization/).